daGiardini/CumulusMX-Probability-Visuals/README.md

 ### 5. Temperature Probability Charts
 - Explore the likelihood of temperature ranges.
 - Visualize probabilities for various temperature scenarios.

-## Important Note
+> [!IMPORTANT]

-To ensure accurate data integration, remember to modify the `resources.js` file according to your data source details.
+> To ensure accurate data integration, remember to modify the `resources.js` file according to your data source details.

-Ensure a reliable dataset by having a substantial amount of data (> 5 years) for accurate and meaningful visualizations.
+> [!WARNING]

-Start gaining deeper weather insights today!
+> Ensure a reliable dataset by having a substantial amount of data (> 5 years) for accurate and meaningful visualizations.